When it comes to monetization, I’ve tried it all.

 If that’s the case, you want to look for CPA offers that appeal to your traffic’s demographic.

-I put “dating” in quotes because it was comprised mostly of 7th and 8th graders wondering how to talk to Sally that sits in the back.
-Not the PUA type of stuff that’s easy to monetize.
+I put “dating” in quotes because it was comprised mostly of 9th graders wondering how to talk to Sally that sits in the back.

-Despite the fact that I tested about 20 different themes and ad placements, I wasn’t making jack with Adsense.
+Despite the fact that I tested about 20 different themes and ad placements, I wasn’t making ANY money with Adsense.

-That’s when I decided to switch out Adsense for an email/zip submit offer for a free Xbox.
+That’s when I decided to switch out Adsense for an email/zip submit offer for a free Xbox 360.

 Step #2: Join a Network

 If the offer looks good, it’s time to join the network that runs the offer.
-You can apply by clicking on a link on the offer page:
+You can apply by clicking on the “Join Network” link on the offer page:

 When you do, you’ll see an application like this:

-You’ll be asked to give them a phone number…which they will call.
+You’ll be asked to provide a phone number… which they will call.

-This is a huge stumbling block for most people.
-As affiliate marketers we’re accustomed to making money without having to talk to another human being.
+This is a stumbling block for a lot of people.
+As affiliate marketers we’re accustomed to making money online without having to talk to anyone.

-The fact is, you’ll have to talk to someone on the phone to join a CPA network.
+If you want to join a CPA network, you’ll need to talk to someone on the phone.
 You may have to even fill out some actual paperwork.
 It’s no big deal.

 How to Get Accepted By Any Network